ashtrindade/logger/README.md

 ## Description

-The Logger package is a utility for logging messages in your application.
+This Logger package is a utility for logging messages in your application.
 It provides a simple and flexible way to record important events, errors, and debugging information.

 ## Usage